shreyas0906/Hand-pose-classification/README.md

 If a finger tip is in the palm zone, we can make appropriate guesses.
 The advantages of this method is that, we don't need to train a deep learning model and also we can use this model as a baseline to compare it against the deep learning based model.
 Also, since there is no inference, we can save around 5ms.
 (In most cases this is negligible).
+The disadvantages being that we have to manually code the finger tips to classify a gesture.
+It is hard to code for gestures like five and palm since the difference between the two poses is subtle.

 A horizontal line is drawn between index_finger_mcp(5) and pinky_mcp(17) (blue line in the video)